 I covered the rose with the cage.
 I anchored the cage in place.
 Next I wrapped the cage with cling wrap.
 I moved the rose to a spot where it would get more Sun.
 Now, all there is to do, is wait.

 A rose blooming in January?
 And outside?
 And in North Carolina?
 It could happen.
 If I do get a nice bloom, I will take a picture and post it here.
 Wish me luck, Y' all!

 I'm not taking any chances.
 If the temperature drops into the teens, I will bring this baby inside!

-This is a guide abut preparing your roses for winter.
+This is a page abut preparing your roses for winter.
 If you have roses, you probably put a lot of time into caring for them.
 It is important to properly prepare them for winter to keep them healthy.